FAQs

 Adams & Carwardine, 1990

-What kinds of people need to do deception training?
+What kinds of people need systematic deceptive thinking skills?

-Are your courses right for my specific needs/interests?
+Are your courses right for my specific needs and interests?

-In our resources section we offer you a free download of the introduction to our course handbook.
-This is a great start if you want to explore this exciting area of professional practice.
-Another alternative is to fill out our contact form and we will get in touch to discuss your professional interests in the field.
+If you want to explore this exciting area of professional practice a great start is to fill out our contact form and we will get in touch to discuss your professional interests in the field.

 What support materials are provided on the course?